Join us for worship in our sanctuary each Sunday morning beginning at 10:30.

 Regular worship services may include such special events as ordination and installation of elders and deacons, baptisms, reception of new members, and special recognition of members and friends.

-The "Care Candle" provides worshipers with the opportunity to share joys, sorrows, or concerns publicly during prayer.
+Worshipers are provided with the opportunity to share joys, sorrows, or concerns publicly during prayer.

 We welcome all who have gathered to worship.
 The entire main floor--including restrooms--is wheelchair accessible.
 We provide the SoundMate Personal Listening System.
 Large print bulletins--including hymns--are available.